fwupd/fwupd/SECURITY.md

 # Security Policy

 Due to the nature of what we are doing, fwupd takes security very seriously.
-If you have any concerns please [https://github.com/fwupd/fwupd/security](let us know).
+If you have any concerns please [let us know](https://github.com/fwupd/fwupd/security).

 ## Supported Versions